Baju Rantai: History

 Two related ethnic communities of South Sulawesi, the Bugis and Makassarese, also adopted chain mail armor which they call as waju rante or waju ronte.
 The armor is made by string of iron rings tied together, which makes it similar to knitwork.
 The Bugis and Makassarese soldiers were known for using chain mail and muskets which they made themselves.

+In the 17th century, Javanese cavalry is commonly equipped with chain mail armor, for example in 1678 Captain Tack met 240 horsemen who all wore armor, who were lancers with chainmail.
+Trunajaya cavalry was composed of about 150 men armed with lances and most of them wore chain mails.
+Bantenese royal vessels are noted to have rowers wearing chain mail.